stelzinga/MF/Management_Framework.md

 Risk is both a result from Operations as well as the name of the Business Function dedicated to the management of Risk.
 As a Business Function, Risk is concerned with the assessment of Risk resulting from the performance of Operations including Risk embedded in the Services and Products resulting from Operations as well as the Risk that the performance of Operations engender.
 Assessment includes analysing, measuring, comparing to benchmarks of Risk as well as defining plans to mitigate said Risk.
 ________________________________________
 ## Compliance
-Compliance is concerned with the assessment of adherence to rules and regulations imposed by the Environment as well as adherence to internal rules and regulations.
+Compliance is concerned with the assessment of adherence to rules and regulations imposed by the Environment on specific Sectors as well as adherence to internal rules and regulations.
 Compliance is thus concerned with a specific form of Risk discussed earlier under [## Operations]: Regulatory Risk.
 Regulations are defined by regulators often to protect individuals or groups in society and can involve different types of protection, ultimately all geared towards the protection of individuals:
 - Environmental protection (nature, pollution)
 - Client protection (ombudsman, financial regulations, data protection)
 - Etc.